OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Security testing involves many invasive tasks such as monitoring and manipulating the network traffic between the mobile app and its remote endpoints, inspecting the app's data files, and instrumenting API calls.
 Security controls like SSL Pinning and root detection might impede these tasks and slow down testing dramatically.

-During the preparation phase it should be discussed with the company developing the mobile app, to provide two versions of the app.
-One app should be built as release to check if the implemented controls like SSL Pinning are working properly or can be easily bypassed.
-The same app should also be provided as debug build that deactivates certain security controls.
-Through this approach all scenarios and test cases can be tested in the most efficient way.
+To overcome these obstacles, it might make sense to request two build variants of the app from the development team.
+One variant should be provided as a release build to check if the implemented controls like SSL Pinning are working properly or can be easily bypassed.
+The second variant should also be provided as a debug build that deactivates certain security controls.
+This approach makes it possible to cover all scenarios and test cases in the most efficient way.

-This approach needs of course to align with the scope of the engagement and if it's a black box or white box test, see section "Static Analysis" above for further information.
-For a white box test, requesting for a production and debug build will help to go through all test cases and give a clear statement of the security maturity of the app.
-For a black box test it might be already the intention of the client to see what can be done in a certain amount of time with the production app and how effective the implemented security controls are.
+Of course, depending on the scope of the engagement, such approach may not be possible.
+For a white box test, requesting both production and debug builds will help to go through all test cases and give a clear statement of the security maturity of the app.
+For a black box test, the client might prefer the test to be focused on the production app, with the goal of evaluating the effectiveness of its security controls.

-Either way, the following items should be discussed with the company developing the mobile app and it should be decided if the implemented security controls can be adjusted to get the best out of the testing exercise.
+For both types of testing engagements, the scope should be discussed during the preparation phase.
+For example, it should be decided whether the security controls should be adjusted.
+Additional topics to cover are discussed below.

 ##### OS Versions